Oussama-Maati/my_becode_work/README.md

 In the `build_simple_network` subfolder, you will find relevant a readme documentation, code samples, and configuration files that demonstrate the process of building a network from scratch.
 This includes topics such as IP addressing, subnetting, routing, and network security.
 By working on these exercises, I aim to gain a solid understanding of network infrastructure and protocols.

 Feel free to navigate through the repository and explore the subfolders to gain insights into my learning journey during this bootcamp.

+[Linux network services](./linux_client_server/) this subfolder is a project to create client server network :

+In the project context, the local library is considering Linux due to a lack of funding for Windows licenses.
+To demonstrate the benefits of Linux, you have been assigned to set up a server and a workstation using virtual machines.
+The goal is to showcase the functionality of Linux and address any skepticism from users.

+The main focus is on establishing a Linux infrastructure with various services.
+The server, without a GUI, will run essential services such as DHCP, DNS, and HTTP+MariaDB for an internal website running GLPI.
+Additionally, it is required to create weekly backups of the configuration files for each service and ensure the server is remotely manageable via SSH.

+As for the workstation, it should have a desktop environment with essential applications like LibreOffice, GIMP, and a web browser.
+The workstation should use automatic addressing, and it is preferable to allocate a separate partition on the same disk for the /home folder.

+While not mandatory, you have the option to propose and implement a solution for remote user assistance to further enhance the functionality of the Linux setup.

+For more detailed information, please refer to the Linux network services section.